Compositionality of Rewriting Rules with Conditions: Conclusion and Outlook

-This paper thus contains the first-of-their-kind results on compositional concurrency and associativity of rewriting with conditions in both the DPO (Section~\ref{sec:DPO}) and SqPO (Section~\ref{sec:SqPO}) cases.
+The main results of this paper are the \emph{compositional concurrency} and \emph{associativity} of rewriting with conditions in both the DPO (Section~\ref{sec:DPO}) and SqPO (Section~\ref{sec:SqPO}) cases, demonstrated to hold under the aforementioned assumptions.
 Our proof strategy and techniques rely heavily on earlier developments in the setting of rewriting without conditions~\cite{bp2018,nbSqPO2019} in conjunction with the aforementioned results on the properties of the refined shift and transport constructions.
-While admittedly a rather technical work, we believe that our results could serve as a starting point for a new generation of developments in the field of rewriting, in particular in view of static analysis tasks.
-Indeed, in most applications of practical interest, idealized data structures such as multigraphs must be restricted to more rigid structures (such as e.g.\ site graphs in the Kappa framework~\cite{Danos:2004aa,Boutillier:2018aa}) in order to obtain tractable algorithms of sufficient predictive power.First results in the fields of stochastic mechanics of continuous-time Markov chains based upon stochastic rewriting systems~\cite{bdg2016,bp2018,nbSqPO2019,bdg2019} hint at a great potential of the framework of compositional rewriting with conditions as presented here.
+While admittedly a rather technical work, we believe that our results can serve as a starting point for a new generation of developments in the field of rewriting, in particular in view of static analysis tasks.
+Indeed, in most applications of practical interest, idealized data structures such as multigraphs must be restricted to more rigid structures (such as e.g.\ site graphs in the \textsc{Kappa} framework~\cite{Danos:2004aa,Boutillier:2018aa}) in order to obtain tractable algorithms of sufficient predictive power.
+First results in the fields of stochastic mechanics of continuous-time Markov chains based upon stochastic rewriting systems~\cite{bdg2016,bp2018,nbSqPO2019,bdg2019} hint at a great potential of the framework of compositional rewriting with conditions as presented here.
+We recently demonstrated that based upon the results of the present paper, it is possible to develop a faithful encoding of both bio- and organo-chemical reaction systems via typed undirected simple graphs with suitable sets of additional structure constraints~\cite{BK2020}.
+Together with the respective SqPO- and DPO-type stochastic mechanics frameworks introduced in~\cite{BK2020}, a direct and in-detail comparison of the sophisticated rule-based modeling frameworks \textsc{Kappa}~\cite{Boutillier:2018aa} and \textsc{BioNetGen}~\cite{Harris:2016aa} (SqPO/biochemistry) as well as \textsc{M{\O}D}~\cite{Andersen_2016} (DPO/organic chemistry) with the general theory of categorical rewriting over $\cM$-adhesive categories has become possible.
+As a first hint at the potential of such an approach in view of the development of algorithmic implementations of rewriting-theoretical concepts, we have recently presented a first prototype of an implementation of SqPO-type compositional rewriting systems for rules with conditions based upon the present theory as well as on the \textsc{Microsoft Z3} SMT-solver in~\cite{behr2020commutators}.
+Work in progress further includes the theory of \emph{tracelets} as introduced in~\cite{behr2019tracelets}, whereby the classical concept of \emph{derivation traces} (i.e.\ of sequences of applications of rewriting rules) is analyzed via exploiting the associativity theorems in order to characterize a derivation trace of length $n\geq1$ in terms of a \emph{minimal} derivation trace of the same length (a so-called \emph{tracelet} of length $n$).
+As briefly touched upon in the discussion of Examples~\ref{ex:assocDPO} and~\ref{ex:assocSqPO} (which consider the case of a ``triple'' composite of rules, i.e.\ the case $n=3$), compositional associativity of the operations of DPO- and SqPO-type rule compositions (Theorems~\ref{thm:assocAC} and~\ref{thm:assocACsqpo}) opens the possibility to \emph{statically generate} such minimal derivation traces \emph{without} the need to first obtain generic derivation traces (either from simulations or from unfoldings), posing thus considerable potential in terms of analyzing \emph{pathways} and their dynamics in chemical reaction systems.